Cardiovascular Diseases (CVD) Affect the Heart and the Circulatory System. CVDs Include:

 Costs of Cardiovascular Disease

-In 2008, the total cost for cardiovascular disease (direct costs plus lost productivity due to illness or death) in New York State was estimated to be $32.6 billion (based on an extrapolation from national data).
+In 2016, the total cost (medical costs to payers plus lost productivity due to absenteeism) for cardiovascular disease in New York State is estimated to be $22.6 billion.

 Major Risk Factors for Cardiovascular Disease (CVD)